swabianinstruments/TimeTaggerRPC/README.md

   -h, --help        show this help message and exit --host localhost  Hostname or IP on which the server will listen for connections.
   --port 23000      Server port.
-  --use_ns          Use Pyro5 nameserver.
+  --use_ns          Use Pyro5 name server.
-  --start_ns        Start Pyro5 nameserver in a subprocess.
+  --start_ns        Start Pyro5 name server in a subprocess.
 ```